echemdb/autotag-metadata/README.md

 python -m autotag_metadata
 ```

-Multiple instances of the program can be launched to observe different folders.
+Multiple instances of the program can be launched to watch different folders for file creations.